Unjustified Revulsion Towards Investing In Chinese Companies

 As recently as November, a city commercial bank based in northern Liaoning province experienced a bank run after "untruthful rumors about the bank’s deep financial crisis spread online".
 Censorship has helped reduce such incidents from happening at the expense of press freedom and freedom of speech.
 The problem is that the Chinese population become skeptical of what the government says and rely more on unofficial sources which begets more crackdown - a vicious cycle.

-Crying wolf too many times have probably resulted in police fatigue and when the real deal, COVID-19, surfaced, those who should raise the alarm were likely too jaded.
-Another possibility is related to the recent case of Africans mistreatment in Guangzhou, a city in southern China.
+Crying wolf too many times have probably resulted in police fatigue, and when the real deal, COVID-19, surfaced, those who should raise the alarm were likely too jaded.
+Another possibility is related to the recent case of Africans' mistreatment in Guangzhou, a city in southern China.
 A Chinese YouTuber explained that in China, "officials gain their political capital not from those they govern, but from their supervisors, the more senior officials in the ranks."

 That could explain why local officials chose to cover up COVID-19 and suppress further escalation upwards the chain of authority.
 This is an angle explored by Washington Post.
 China could also have misread the severity of the coronavirus.
 If true, it is not alone in doing so.
 Many countries had ample warning with the exhaustive media coverage on the outbreak in China but did not prepare adequately for the impact when the cases reached their shores.

-Benjamin Cowling, an epidemiologist at the University of Hong Kong, suggested that the authorities might have wanted to be more sure of the situation because had the health officials raise the alarm prematurely, it could damage their credibility if COVID-19 turned out to be a regular flu.
+Benjamin Cowling, an epidemiologist at the University of Hong Kong, suggested that the authorities might have wanted to be more sure of the situation because had the health officials raised the alarm prematurely, it could damage their credibility if COVID-19 turned out to be a regular flu.
 Still, the Chinese President commented on the virus publicly on January 20, warning that the outbreak "must be taken seriously" and "extremely crucial" to pursue every measure possible.

 On the same day, influential Chinese epidemiologist, Zhong Nanshan, also declared on national television for the first time that the virus was transmissible from person to person.
 Between January 20 and early March when the number of COVID-19 cases in the U.S. was well below 1,000, what has the Trump administration done to prepare for the pandemic?